AGENDD/RWKV-SpeechChat/README.md

-Here's a polished version of your GitHub repository introduction:

----

 # RWKV-SpeechChat

 RWKV-SpeechChat is a real-time dialogue script based on a frozen 3B RWKV model with trained adapters and initial states.
 The corresponding training framework is available here: https://github.com/AGENDD/RWKV-ASR, providing more detailed descriptions.
 Various trained weights can be applied to perform a range of audio tasks, including automatic speech recognition (ASR), speech translation, speech question answering (QA), and more.